-Incidents of bullying should be reported to the school immediately so that each alleged incident can be looked at.
+Incidents of alleged bullying should be reported to the school immediately so that each alleged incident can be looked at in accordance with school policy.
 Together we can work towards creating a safer school for children and staff.

-In addition, a guideline (Management of Challenging Behaviour) has been produced to support all teaching and support staff and inform them of their roles and responsibilities in respect of dealing with the small number of children and young people who display challenging behaviour.
-Early identification is crucial so that intervention can be provided to support children and young people to help them address their issues and concerns.
-Staff training is provided to help develop the skills needed to respond to and manage challenging behaviour.
+In addition, a guideline (Promoting Positive Relationships and Behaviour) has been produced to support all teaching and support staff and inform them of their roles and responsibilities in respect of dealing with the small number of children and young people who display challenging behaviour.
+Early identification is crucial so that intervention can be provided to support children and young people to help them address then success and concerns.
+Staff training is provided to help develop the skills needed to respond to the manage challenging behaviour.
 A wide range of appropriate staff development opportunities has been developed for this purpose.